 We provide our employees with health and safety training to ensure they are conversant with their responsibilities and current legislation.
 The level of training is proportionate and appropriate for the different levels of responsibilities including effective management of the inherent hazards and risks associated with responding to emergency incidents.

-We fully support the adoption of NOG Programme, local Standard Operating considered, evaluated and appropriate pre-planned control measures identified.
+We fully support the adoption of NOG Programme, local Standard Operating Procedures and Emergency Response Plans to ensure that all risks are considered, evaluated and appropriate pre-planned control measures identified.